 Rotary may change, add, modify or remove portions of this Policy at any time, which shall become effective immediately upon posting on this page.
 The date the Policy was last revised is identified at the bottom of the policy.
 It is your responsibility to review this Policy for any changes.
 By continuing to use our Website, maintain your membership in our clubs, use our services, or participate in our programs, you agree to any changes in the Policy.

-If you have any questions about Rotary's privacy protection practices, please contact us at email@example.com.
+Rotary is headquartered in Illinois, in the United States.
+If you have any questions about Rotary's privacy protection policies or practices, please contact us at firstname.lastname@example.org.

 Appendix A: EU Privacy Notice

-If you are a resident of the European Union (EU) or European Economic Area (EEA) whose personal data we collect, the following additional information applies to you.
+If you are a resident of the European Union (EU) or European Economic Area (EEA) whose personal data we collect, the following additional information applies.